tkhamez/eve-srp/README.md

 # Neucore connector boilerplate example

 - Install dependencies with `composer install`.

-- Copy `config/config.dist.php` to `config/config.php` and adjust values.
+- Copy `.env.dist` to `.env` and adjust values or set the corresponding environment variables in another way.
 - Add any URL you need in `config/routes.php`.

 - If you need groups from Brave Core to secure routes, see `Bootstrap::enableRoutes()`,